anesuc21/honesty/README.md

 **Improvement 2 — Inference-Time Intervention (ITI) Steering**

 All SFT methods require retraining to adjust honesty behaviour.
-This work applies ITI (Li et al., 2023) to the honesty alignment setting for the first time, steering truth-sensitive attention heads at inference time without modifying any weights.
+This work applies ITI steering to the honesty alignment setting for the first time, steering truth-sensitive attention heads at inference time without modifying any weights.

 Best results: ITI on the absolute model at α=0.4 improves honesty from 71.84% to **78.46%** (+6.62 percentage points) without retraining.